comp500/sensor-reporter/README.md

 # sensor-reporter
-This is a weather station based on NodeJS that creates a webpage and (soon) graphs from the sensor data.
+This is a weather station based on NodeJS that creates a webpage and graphs from the sensor data.
 By default, it records data once per minute, and supports CSV exports
 ### Requirements:
 - nedb
 - Raspberry Pi